ErpNetDocs/tech/modules/general/products/index.md

 - scrap rate (when the product is used as an ingredient);
 - ABC class – product importance classification where A is the highest class and C is the lowest class.
 The products in class A are with the highest turnover and with the highest value;
 - valuation group – a user-defined group that is used in reconciliations when compensating pluses and minuses.
-- eExcise product – the excise product code (if the product is excised);
+- excise product – the excise product code (if the product is excised);
-- excise Alcoholic Strength (if the product is subject to alcoholic Excise reporting).
+- excise alcoholic atrength (if the product is subject to alcoholic Excise reporting).